-Work from home and spread your business globally without any hurdle as PayPal makes it faster, safer and easier to get paid.
+Work from home and spread your business globally without any hurdle as PayPal makes it faster, safer, and easier to get paid.
 This digital payment platform was founded long back in 1998 and is well-recognized by people for sending and receiving money online.
 It creates better ways to manage transactions.
 Instead of revealing your bank details to any company or individual, PayPal comes across as a secured third party.

 You just need to sign up and create your PayPal account and instantly start receiving money, either directly in your personal account or PayPal account.
-The email id which you use for signing in PayPal acts as your PayPal account id.
+The email id which you use for signing in to PayPal acts as your PayPal account id.
 Once you receive your payment, it will be visible in your PayPal account dashboard.

-In short, without PayPal, freelancers or individual entrepreneurs could have never experienced the peace and joy of smooth cashflow.
+In short, without PayPal, freelancers or individual entrepreneurs could have never experienced the peace and joy of smooth cash flow.

 Despite being so commendable, PayPal revolves around its fees which is seen as a downside.
 But, of course, like you need payments to survive, even PayPal needs to make income to stay in business.
-That is why it charges fees for most of the business-related transactions.
+That is why it charges fees for most business-related transactions.

 Let’s know the PayPal fee structure in detail

-First, let’s break the good news.
+Do you always need to pay the PayPal fees for receiving money?
+Then First, let’s break the good news.
 For domestic personal transactions between friends or family, PayPal charges no fees.

 How is this good news for the business?
 You’ll know later in this article.

 Since we are focusing on freelancers and other businesses, who largely rely on digital payment channels, it is crucial for them to get acquainted with the global favorite, Paypal’s fee structure.
 As a new PayPal user, the fee structure might be confusing.
-It’s mainly because the percentage of the fees keep on changing depending on various factors.
+It’s mainly because the percentage of the fees keeps on changing depending on various factors.